slashmatti/DDP-Project/README.md

-Course project assignment for Developing Data Products, given by Coursera.org and Johns Hopkins University and using RStudio along with the Shiny package.
+Course project assignment for Developing Data Products, given by Coursera.org and Johns Hopkins University and using RStudio with the Shiny package.